-In some cases, the law does not allow any Medicare plan to cover certain types of drug more information about this, see Section 7.1 in this chapter). gs (for □ In other cases, we have decided not to include a particular drug on the Drug List.
-In so cases, you may be able to obtain a drug that is not on the drug list.
-For more information please see Chapter 9. □Texas Medicaid Health and Human Services Commission (Medicaid)-covered drugs m included on this plan's Drug list.
-If this plan does not cover a specific drug, please che Texas Medicaid Health and Human Services Commission (Medicaid) Drug list to see if is covered. ck your
+In some cases, the law does not allow any Medicare plan to cover certain types of drugs (formation about this, see Section 7.1 in this chapter). or □ In other cases, we have decided not to include a particular drug on the Drug List.
+In some cases, you may be able to obtain a drug that is not on the drug list.
+For more information, please see Chapter 9. □Texas Medicaid Health and Human Services Commission (Medicaid)-covered drugs may rincluded on this plan's Drug list.
+If this plan does not cover a specific drug, please check y Texas Medicaid Health and Human Services Commission (Medicaid) Drug list to see if the is covered. our